Tanuj1718/Doon-Assignment/README.md

 6. Access the Application
 Once both servers are running, open your browser and navigate to:

-Admin Login: Go to http://localhost:3000/admin and log in using:
+Admin Login: Go to http://localhost:3000 and log in using:

 * Username: admin0
 * Password: 123456

-User View: Go to http://localhost:3000 to browse courses.
+User View: Go to http://localhost:3000/courses to browse courses after login.

 ## Endpoints
 * Admin Routes